 The deputy just shook her head.
 "What I don't get" gesturing to the staute and Smith's body now being loaded into the ambulance.
 "How the hell did he get impaled on that thing?
 It's at least 5 foot in the air?"
 Gilmartin pointed "Here is where his footprints ended.
 Almost like he was carried on a horse or something.'

 "Yeah, but no horseprints or any others for that matter."
 The deputy replied.
 "So, what are they going to do out here?"

 "With Smitty gone, cancel it.
 Either the state will leave it as a park and woods or give it to the Senecas."
 Gilmartin shrugged.

 They both walked back to the vehicles.
-They noticed Teresa Marie Ten-Bears sitting on the park bench praying and chanting.
+They noticed Marie Ten-Bears sitting on the park bench praying and chanting.
 She waved and smiled.
 Her people's ancient lands saved again.